-G94 Guidelines for practical training in the academic discipline "Accounting and Audit" for full-time students of the training direction 6.030601 "Management" of the specialization "Business Administration" / compiled by O. Prokopishyna. - Kh.: Publishing House of KhNUE, 2013. - 56 p.
-(English)
+Guidelines for practical training in academic discipline "Accounting and auditing" for full-time students of the direction 6.030601 "Management" specializing in "Business Administration" / compiled by O. V. Prokopishyna - Kh. : Publishing House of KhNUE, 2013. - 48 p.
+(English).

-The tasks aimed at acquiring knowledge and mastering practical skills according to the thematic plan of the syllabus of the academic discipline are given in order to be performed during practical studies.
+Tasks aimed at acquiring knowledge and mastering practical skills according to the syllabus of the academic discipline are given to be performed during practical studies.

-Recommended for students of the training direction 6.030601 "Management" of the specialization "Business Administration".
+The issue is recommended for students of the Bachelor programme "Business Administration".